 Cheese Dips and Queso Dips are the star of every party!
-Whether you’re cheering on your favorite team on game day, preparing for an awesome Cinco de Mayo, or just gathering dips for you and a few friends, these recipes are exactly what you need.
+Whether you’re cheering on your favorite team on game day, preparing for an awesome Cinco de Mayo, or just gathering the best cheese dip recipes for you and a few friends, these easy dips are exactly what you need!

 Are queso and cheese dip the same thing?

 I don’t make the rules, but here’s what makes them different in my opinion: